slatedocs/slate/source/index.html.md

 search: true
 ---
 # Building your own Venmo with Stellar

 <aside class="notice">
-This is a work in progress!
+Work in progress!
 </aside>

-- You can report issues in the GitHub repo [cliking here](https://github.com/abuiles/building-your-own-venmo-with-stellar/issues)
-- You support my work sending XLM tips here `GBCFAMVYPJTXHVWRFP7VO6F4QE7B4UHAVJOEG5VR6VEB5M67GHQGEEAB`.
+> This is a free tutorial, but I like to drink coffee while I write.
+You can buy my a coffee with XLM, send a tip here `GBCFAMVYPJTXHVWRFP7VO6F4QE7B4UHAVJOEG5VR6VEB5M67GHQGEEAB` with the memo `coffee`.

 Welcome to building your own Venmo with Stellar.
 This guide will show you how to create a product "similar" to Venmo using Stellar.